 Of course the river offered some opportunities to catch your lunch.
 Eels were amongst the possible wildlife that could be ensnared but they became increasingly rare during the Victorian era.
 The landlady of the Complete Angler Hotel, Mrs Parslow, always kept some in reserve when she could, strictly for her favourite customers.

 For up to about a dozen men at any one time catching fish was not a hobby but a trade.
-Some did so to sell the fish commercially, others hired themselves and their boat out to visiting "sportsmen" who wanted to fish for pleasure and benefited from the fisherman's expert local knowledge.
+Very few did so to sell the fish commercially, most hired themselves and their boat out to visiting "sportsmen" who wanted to fish for pleasure and benefited from the fisherman's expert local knowledge.

-So we can't say for certain Marlow fish was available to buy here.
-Possibly a certain percentage could be bought from the fisherman at the riverside.
+So we can't say for certain that any commercially caught Marlow fish was available to buy here.
+Possibly a certain percentage could be bought from a fisherman at the riverside.
 Apart from the Marlow eels at the Complete Angler no reference to local fish being available at any local pub or hotel has been found by me.
 That doesn't mean that it wasn't served only that the proprietors didn't consider it desirable or unusual enough to bother advertising its availability.

 Someone was selling herrings out of barrels in town mid century, probably a grocer.
-They certainly sold fish sauce!
+These certainly sold fish sauce and salted fish.

 Fruit:

 Commercial fruiterers resided very much on Dean Street in the Victorian age.
 All seemed to have been involved in the wholesale trade, some also retailed to the public.
+The Benning family in the late Victorian High Street were grocers, ironmongers and fruiterers.
+As well as fresh fruit they sold canned fruit such as pineapple.
+More about them here.
 At Christmas time fresh oranges and grapes were also sold in Marlow grocers for those that could afford them.
-It was also to grocers you went for dried fruits for your Christmas pudding or baking.
+It was also to grocers you went for dried fruits for your Christmas pudding or general baking.
 You would need to stone and stalk your own raisins at home then.

 Apple pies and cherry pies are mentioned multiple times as being stolen from Marlow and Little Marlow homes.
 Cherries were grown commercially at a small scale around Marlow and on a large scale at Flackwell Heath.
-You might have bought your cherries from visiting gipsy sellers too.
+You might have bought your cherries from visiting gipsy sellers too, who were common in the area and set up at most summer fairs and events that they could.
+Cherries not strawberries were the archetypal summer fruit of the Victorian era.

-Ordinary citizens were more likely to be growing: apples, pears, redcurrants, whitecurrants, blackcurrants, plums, gooseberries, raspberries.
-Note the greater amount of bush fruit by people in this category.
+Ordinary Marlovians according to the show results were more likely to be growing: apples, pears, redcurrants, whitecurrants, blackcurrants, plums, gooseberries and raspberries.
+Note the greater amount of bush fruit grown by ordinary people.

-From the hedgerows poorer people gathered blackberries, mirelles, sloes and crab apples (and young hawthorn leaves to snack on, until at least the 1930s!)
+From the hedgerows poorer residents gathered blackberries, mirelles, sloes and crab apples (and young hawthorn leaves to snack on, until at least the 1940s!)

 Vegetables:

-Greengrocers were also centred on Dean Street in early times.
-They sold predominantly vegetables and salad leaves with fruit more at fruiterers.
+Greengrocery hawkers were also centred on Dean Street in early times.
+They sold predominantly vegetables and salad leaves with fruit more likely to be sold at fruiterers.
 Many of those I find mentioned as involved in the green grocery trade turn out upon examination to have no shop but to be itinerant sellers going door to door or selling in the street.
 These were catering to the poorer residents of Marlow and nearby areas.

 The poorest of all could afford to buy very little.
-Women and children routinely stole into farmers' field for example to pull off turnip and swede tops to cook as vegetables.
-The court cases of the 1800s are littered with prosecutions for this.
+Women and children routinely stole into farmers' fields to pull off turnip and swede tops to cook as vegetables.
+The court reports of the 1800s are littered with prosecutions for this.
 Marlow Bottom because it was lonelier was a hotspot for this kind of activity.
-Some of the court cases are truly heartbreaking as those families involved were absolutely destitute.
+Some of the court cases are truly heartbreaking as the families prosecuted were absolutely destitute.

 Swedes themselves by the way were usually grown in the South as animal feed and not for human consumption.
 A World War 2 propaganda campaign by the government convinced us to give them a try as they were cheap and easy to produce en masse at a time of food shortages.
 The few cases of Marlow folks stealing swedes not just their tops would have been cases of the most dire desperation.
 Public prosecution for this would have been utterly humiliating.
 It was the social equivalent of being caught stealing grass to eat.

-Watercress was grown by early and mid Victorian times between Marlow and Medmenham as well as at Little Marlow.
-It was a very popular vegetable throughout the era.
+Watercress was grown by early Victorian times between Marlow and Medmenham as well as at Little Marlow.
+It was a very popular vegetable throughout the era both cooked and raw.

 Allotments arrived in Marlow in the 1880s.